Dunham POW Camp

 Sir Arthur Percy Morris Fleming was born in 1881 at Newport on the Isle of Wight where he died in 1960.
 He was an electrical engineer particularly involved in the manufacture of radar equipment in the 1914-18 War and later radio transmission.
 Having trained in the USA, in 1902 he joined the British Westinghouse Company (later Metropolitan-Vickers), Trafford Park, where he worked on transformer design and became Chief Engineer and Superintendent in 1913.
 During the 1914-18 War he did work on submarine-detection gear and for this work he was awarded a CBE in 1920.
 As a result of his electronics work at Westinghouse he became a pioneer in the development of radio and in 1920 established at Trafford Park 2ZY the second British transmitting station to broadcast programs on a daily basis which it did until 1923.
 He had set up a receiving station in his attic in Hale and in November 1922 received a broadcast from Pittsburgh USA, which was passed to Trafford Park by landline, and which was broadcast to the Greater Manchester area: the first public broadcast across the Atlantic.
 From 1931 to 1954 he served as director of research and education at Metropolitan-Vickers.
 His work on radar helped to establish radar stations in this country by 1939 and he was knighted in 1945 for his war effort.
 In 1916 he was living at 133 Hale Road, Hale and moved to Highclere, 235 Hale Road in 1922.
 At the latter he had electronic equipment set up is his attic to monitor the broadcasts.
 Some of his personal papers are kept at The National Archive for Electrical Science and Technology.

-Professor Sir John Henry Gaddum was born in Hale on 31 March 1900, the eldest of six children of Henry Gaddum, whose forebears had come from Austria, and Phyllis.
-His father was a silk merchant who also did much charitable work and his grandfather Henry Theodore Gaddum purchased the Butts Clough estate in Hale Barns from the Leather family.
+Professor Sir John Henry Gaddum was born at Butts Clough Farm in Hale on 31 March 1900, the eldest of six children of Henry Edwin Gaddum, whose forebears had come from Austria, and Phyllis.
+His father was a silk merchant who lived at The Priory in Bowdon Vale who also did much charitable work.
+His grandfather Henry Theodore Gaddum had purchased the Butts Clough estate in Hale Barns from the Leather family.
 John was educated at Miss J D Wallace’s school, which was at Belfield in West Road, Bowdon until 1905 and then moved to Langham Lea on Stamford Road, Bowdon when it took girls including Gaddum daughters.
 Other pupils at the school were John Ireland, the composer, and Ronald Gow, the dramatist.
 John Gaddum was then educated at Moorland House School, Heswall, Cheshire, and from 1913 at Rugby School.
 He won two leaving exhibitions and in 1919 went to Trinity College, Cambridge on an entrance scholarship for mathematics, and read medicine.
 He won a senior scholarship at Trinity and obtained second-class honours in Physiology.
 In 1922 he became a medical student at University College Hospital, London.
 In 1925 he applied for and won a post at the Wellcome Research Laboratories under JW Trevan, writing his first paper on the quantitative aspects of drug antagonism.
 From 1927 to 1933 he worked for Sir Henry Dale at the National Institute for Medical Research in Hampstead.
 In 1929 he married Iris Mary Harmer, daughter of Sir Sidney Harmer and Laura Russell.
 In 1933 he accepted the Chair of Pharmacology at the University of Cairo.
 In 1935 he was appointed Professor of Pharmacology at University College London, and in 1938 he took the Chair of Pharmacology at the College of the Pharmaceutical Society, London.
 When the war broke out he worked at the Chemical Defence Research Station, Porton Down, then later was in the Army as a Lieutenant Colonel.
 In 1942 he accepted the Chair of Materia Medica in the University of Edinburgh and built up an outstanding research department.
 In 1958 he became the Director of the Institute of Animal Physiology at the Babraham Institute, Cambridge.
-He became a Fellow of the Royal Society and in 1964 was knighted and awarded an honorary LL.D at Edinburgh.
+He became a Fellow of the Royal Society, was knighted and awarded an honorary LL.D at Edinburgh in 1964 and died in 1965.
 The British Pharmacological Society commemorate the services of John Gaddum to pharmacology by awarding a medal and a prize about every two years for important contributions in the field of pharmacology.

 Grindon, Leopold Hartley